biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  images/rarify_parameter_without_number2.png
    :align:   center

 Several parameters will have only one option which will be automatically selected for you.
-In the "p-sampling-depth" field we will specify the number of features to rarefy our samples to.
+In the "Sampling-depth" field we will specify the number of features to rarefy our samples to.
 Enter "11030" in this box, and click "Add Command".

 .. figure::  images/rarify_parameter_with_sampling_depth.png
    :align:   center